thank you for volunteering!

 – Florida Statute 720 or 718

-Remember that you have a fiduciary duty as a Director is to uphold and enforce these documents until the term of expiration or unless the member’s properly cast sufficient written legal documents that amend these documents.
-Once you have reviewed all these documents – you may then complete the required affidavit below.
+It is very important to remember that you have a fiduciary duty as a Director to uphold and enforce your Association’s Documents, as well as the requirements of Florida’s State Statutes until your term expires.
+This responsibility is to be upheld unless the member’s properly cast sufficient written legal documents that amend the documents in place for your community.
+Once you have reviewed all necessary documents, you may then complete the required affidavit below.

 Sign the Affidavit